Executive Committee Charter

 - The initial and subsequent compensation of the President and the initial compensation of other officers of the University as defined by the Bylaws of the Board;

-- Assessment of the President’s performance and welfare on an annual and cumulative basis in accordance with the Board Policy on Presidential Performance Reviews;
+- Assessment of the President’s performance and welfare on an annual basis in accordance with the Board Policy on Presidential Performance Reviews;

 - The strategic plan for each campus and institute;